-Dredging of the Sebastian Inlet will begin mid-January and is expected to last until May, 2019.
+Sebastian Inlet must be dredged periodically to prevent it from filling in with sand and the current dredging is expected to last until May, 2019.
 This 24-hour operation involves the use of equipment that operates loudly.
-Sebastian Inlet must be dredged periodically to prevent it from filling in with sand.
 Visitors to the park and campground will hear a loud hum while the dredge is in operation.
-For further information about the dredging project visit http://www.sitd.us/crews-mobilize-for-sebastian-inlet-district-channel-maintenance-dredging-sand-bypass-and-beach-renourishment-project/.
+We apologize for any inconvenience.

 Sebastian Inlet State Park lies within a beautiful stretch of barrier island along central Florida’s east coast where land meets sea.
 Sebastian Inlet is a manmade cut through the barrier island.
 This main feature of the park connects the Atlantic Ocean with one of the most bio-diverse estuaries in the world, the Indian River Lagoon.

 Stretching over three miles of barrier island, the park spans one thousand acres.